peterantypas/maiana/README.md

 ## Hardware Design

 ### Mechanical
 The antenna casing that you see in these photos is a piece of 1" Schedule 40 "furniture" grade PVC pipe.
-It is simply the most inexpensive UV resistant material available, and it looks great top!
+It is simply the most inexpensive UV resistant material available, and it looks great too!

 The VHF antenna whip is built using an epoxy would filament tube coated with high grade US-made irradiated polyolefin ("heat shrink") tubing.
 The company that makes this tubing (and helped me with this design challenge) also built the landing gear for NASA's Ingenuity helicopter, currently flying on Mars.
 They definitely understand how to deal with harsh environments.
 The bottomline is that unlike typical fiberglass antenna masts you might see around (or have on your boat already), this antenna is not going to degrade and "blossom" under continuous sun exposure.